 “The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.” ~ Luke 2:20

 As the Christmas season unfolds, we share with you the PHS 2017 Christmas card that arrived in the mailboxes of residents, employees and volunteers this week.
-This year’s card features the art of Carolyn Cardle, who lives with her husband John at The Terrace South senior apartments at Folkestone in Wayzata, MN.
+This year’s card features the art of Carolyn Cardle, who lives with her husband Jim at The Terrace South senior apartments at Folkestone in Wayzata, MN.
 Her watercolor and pencil illustration is accompanied by lyrics from the much-beloved Christmas hymn, “Go Tell It on the Mountain” and familiar words from the Gospel of Luke to create the beautiful card (pictured right).
 Carolyn was amazed when she learned that over 19,000 people would receive the card featuring her artwork this year.

 Having led many bible studies, including teaching Bible Study Fellowship for 25 years, her artistic inspiration comes from her passion to “portray the real meaning of the first Christmas, that glorious hope-filled event when God sent a Savior for the world.”
 Carolyn has seven grandchildren whose likenesses have appeared in her illustrations over the years and to whom she has dedicated many of her Christmas cards.

 Carolyn has always loved to paint, taking a brush and paints with her wherever she goes.
 “I never had an art lesson,” she said, now thinking of herself as self-taught and Spirit-led.
 “For years I admired the talents of others, wishing I had the same.
 I was convinced that I lacked any artistic ability,” she remembered.
 Then one day, she came across Psalm 37:4, “Delight yourself in the Lord and he will give you the desires of your heart.”